VoltDB/app-nbbo/README.md

 Before running this demo on a cluster, make the following changes:

-1. On each server, edit the db/run.sh file to set the HOST variable to the name of the **first** server in the cluster:
+1. On each server, edit the run.sh file to set the HOST variable to the name of the **first** server in the cluster:

     HOST=voltserver01